Ideal for Winter Season

 Dragging yourself away from paradise is never easy but the fact that you’re moving on to yet another place of stunning beauty makes it that much easier.

 While visiting Mioskon Bay it’s worth visiting the different terrains like the mangroves.
-Snorkelling is beneficial in the mangroves as is looking to the sky to see more beautiful birds flying between the trees.
-Kayaking is also suitable as you glide across some of the mirror like waters.
+Snorkeling is beneficial in the mangroves as is looking to the sky to see more beautiful birds flying between the trees.
+Kayaking is also suitable as you glide across some of the mirror-like waters.

 - Day 11

 The penultimate day of your luxury charter yacht tour is spent on the quaint island of Arborek.

 A nice way to finish off your trip around the majesties of Indonesia is to get one final taste of true Indonesian life and culture.
 Start off your day on the waters for one final dive, but with a difference.
 Unlike other dives on this tour your experience at Arborek will leave more of an imprint on your memory as you are joined by manta rays.
 Friendly and inquisitive, the manta rays dance around you as they investigate, giving you some incredible opportunities to get close up underwater photographs of these beautiful creatures.